 - It helps in self-learning.

-- Modern teaching methods provoke the interests of students in exploring things.
+- Modern teaching methods provoke the interest of students in exploring things.

-- The traditional method of teachings had limitations with practical knowledge.
+- The traditional method of teaching had limitations with practical knowledge.
 The teacher here laid more emphasis on theoretical knowledge.

 We hope you all understood the Traditional and Modern Methods of Teaching for Paper-1.